aiven/devportal/docs/platform/howto/saml/setup-saml-azure.rst

 #.
 In the Aiven console, click **Admin** and then **Authentication**.

 #.
-Select the name of the Auth0 method that you created.
+Select the name of the Azure method that you created.

 #.
 In the SAML configuration section, click **Edit**.

 #.
-Add the configuration settings from Auth0:
+Add the configuration settings from Azure:

   * Set the ``SAML IDP URL`` to the ``Login URL`` from Azure
   * Set the ``SAML Entity ID`` to the ``Azure AD Identifier`` from Azure